Pith helmet: Kenya

-Commonwealth countries
+Commonwealth realms

-The pith helmet is still used by a number of military units throughout the Commonwealth.
+Several military units still use the pith helmet throughout the Commonwealth.

 In the United Kingdom, the Royal Marines wear white Wolseley pattern helmets of the same general design as the old pith helmet as part of their number 1 or dress uniform.
 These date from 1912 in their present form and are made of natural cork covered in white cloth on the outside and shade green on the inside.
-Decoration includes a brass ball ornament at the top (a detail inherited from the Royal Marine Artillery), helmet plate and chin chain.
+Decoration includes a brass ball ornament at the top, and that is a detail inherited from the Royal Marine Artillery, helmet plate, and chin chain.

-The Home Service helmet is still worn, as part of full dress uniform, by line infantry regiments in the United Kingdom today.
-Although the wearing of full dress uniform by these units largely ceased after the First World War, it continues to be worn by regimental bands, Corps of Drums and guards of honour on ceremonial occasions.
+The Home Service helmet is still worn by line infantry regiments in the United Kingdom today as part of full dress uniform.
+Although these units' wearing of full dress uniform largely ceased after the First World War, it continues to be worn by regimental bands, Corps of Drums, and guards of honour on ceremonial occasions.
 Such personnel are likewise directed to wear the Foreign Service helmet (either colonial pattern or Wolseley pattern according to regimental specification) when full dress uniform is worn "in hot weather overseas stations such as Cyprus".

-Within the British Overseas Territories, a white Wolseley helmet with red and white swan-feather plume is still occasionally worn by governors of colonial territories when in white tropical uniform.
+Within the British Overseas Territories, a white Wolseley helmet with red and white swan-feather plume is occasionally worn by colonial governors when in white tropical uniform.
+Since 2001, such dress has been provided only at the expense of the territory concerned and is no longer paid for by the Foreign and Commonwealth Office.

 The Royal Gibraltar Regiment routinely wear the white pith helmet with a white tunic (in summer) and scarlet tunic (in winter).
-Since 2001, such dress has been provided only at the expense of the territory concerned and is no longer paid for by the Foreign and Commonwealth Office.

 The pith helmet is used by Australian military bands, such as the Army Band and the Band of the Royal Military College, Duntroon, as well as the New South Wales Mounted Police, and the Band of the South Australia Police.

-A white wolseley helmet forms a part of the Canadian Army's universal full-dress uniform, although certain units wear different headgear owing to authorized regimental differences.
+A white Wolseley helmet forms a part of the Canadian Army's universal full-dress uniform, although specific units wear different headgear owing to authorized regimental differences.
 In addition, the pith helmet is also worn by cadets at the Royal Military College of Canada for certain parades and special occasion.

-In the Bahamas pith helmets are worn by the Royal Bahamas Police Force Band.
-A khaki or white pith helmet is part of the standard summer uniform of traffic officers in certain police departments in India.
+In the Bahamas, pith helmets are worn by the Bahamas Police Force Band.
+A khaki or white pith helmet is part of the standard summer uniform of traffic officers in specific police departments in India.
 The pith helmet is also used by the Sri Lankan Police as part of their dress uniform.